-Tip 1: Know the difference between synchronous and asynchronous classes.
+Knowing the difference between synchronous and asynchronous classes is essential.

 Regardless of what type of classes you have, you still have to have an established routine and structure for your studies.
 If not, the schedule seems chaotic and challenging to manage.

 Know that this is what most students right now find most challenging – the difference in schedules and routines from typical class attendance in an actual building and classroom.